-In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the State Department of Public Health (DPH) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-DPH regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the California Department of Public Health (CDPH) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+CDPH regulations also establish limits for contaminants in bottled water that provide the same protection for public health.

 Joshua Basin Water District routinely monitors for constituents in your drinking water according to Federal and State laws.
-The table included shows the results of our monitoring for the period of January 1st to December 31st, 2011.
+The table included shows the results of our monitoring for the period of January 1st to December 31st, 2012.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.
 All sources of drinking water are subject to potential contamination by substances that are naturally occurring or man made.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.
+More information about contaminants and potential health effects can be accessed on the EPA's website at http://water.epa.gov/drink/standards/hasicence.cfm or by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.